uwrit/leaf-docs/docs/installation/installation_steps/3_jwt.md

 Note that the output paths and password can be whatever you'd like, and you'll need to reference them in the environment variables at a later step.

+!!! warning "Be sure that the key.pem file and path are readable by the (service) account which will be running the Leaf API"

 At this point, your Leaf directory on the app server should look similar to this:

 ```